endia-org/Endia/tests/test_endia/test_fft/your_custom_fftn.md

 We'll explore how to create your own Fast Fourier Transform (FFT) implementation using Endia Arrays.
 We'll also cover methods for testing and benchmarking your implementation against established solutions like PyTorch, NumPy and Endia itself.

 > **🧪 Experimental:** The `close_to` function, which calculates the relative difference between an Endia Array and a PyTorch Tensor, has been updated and fixed in the current nightly version of Endia.
-Additionally, the entire FFT module is currently only available in Endia's nightly branch.
+Additionally, a lot of new Array methods and also the entire FFT module itself is currently only available in Endia's nightly branch.
 To access these features, you need the [Mojo nightly build](https://docs.modular.com/max/install).

 ## Working with Endia Arrays